mpflynnx/terraform-beginner-bootcamp-2023/journal/week1.md

   bucket = aws_s3_bucket.website_bucket.bucket
   key    = "index.html"
   source = var.index_html_path
+  content_type = "text/html"

   etag = filemd5(var.index_html_path)
 }
 ```
+It is best practice to define the content_type of the file, by using the [content_type](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_object#content_type) argument.
+Standard MIME types are supported.
+All Valid MIME Types are valid for this input.
+As we know our file contains html we use "text/html".
+Terraform can detect changes to the content_type argument.

 By default, Terraform cannot detect any changes to a files contents.
 Therefore, we can add an [etag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) to the file.
 The value of the etag will be the files md5 sum check.
 As the md5 sum check will change every time the file changes.
 Terraform does check for changes to the etag.

 Terraform has many [built-in functions](https://developer.hashicorp.com/terraform/language/expressions/function-calls).
 We will use the [filemd5](https://developer.hashicorp.com/terraform/language/functions/filemd5) function. 'filemd5' is a variant of md5 that hashes the contents of a given file rather than a literal string.
 This function will only accept UTF-8 text it cannot be used to create hashes for binary files.

-### Using Terraform to validate the existence of a file.
+### Using Terraform to validate the existence of a file

 It is best practice to define files and file paths as Terraform variables.
 We can then validate the variable with a validation block in the nested modules variables.tf.